Marker Interface in Java

 One of the major differences is due to Polymorphism.
 Marker Interfaces follow the concepts of polymorphism.

-If we make an Interface as Marker Interface, and some class has implemented this marker interface, then all the child classes that extend this class will automatically and indirectly have implemented the marker interface.
-This behavior is not there with Annotations.
+Let's make an Interface as Marker Interface, and some class has implemented this marker interface.
+All the child classes that extend this class will automatically and indirectly have implemented the marker interface.
+This behavior is not included in Annotations.

-This fact can sometimes be used as an advantage by the programmer, and sometimes it can be a disadvantage as well.
+This fact can sometimes be used as an advantage by the programmer, and sometimes it can also be a disadvantage.

 Example: